wgseligman/GramsSim/README.md

     sudo yum -y install root HepMC3-devel HepMC3-rootIO-devel sudo yum -y install gcc-c++ glibc-devel cmake3 sudo yum -y install centos-release-scl

+    # Note that as of Sep-2021 the devtoolsets range from from 7 to 10,
+    # which corresponds to the major version of GCC they include.
     sudo yum -y install devtoolset-7-gcc*

-To enable the SCL version of the GCC compiler:
+To enable the SCL version of the GCC compiler installed above:

     scl enable devtoolset-7 bash